Shreyas521032/Sentiment-Analysis-on-Real-World-E-Commerce-Dataset-Amazon-Flipkart/README.md

 | LSTM | 0.6573 | 0.5683 | 0.4205 | -0.0890 | 0.1479 |
 | Naive Bayes | 0.5969 | 0.5725 | 0.4205 | -0.0245 | 0.1520 |

-*(Note: The negative drop for Amazon indicates the test set was easier than the validation set, likely due to the oversampling and splitting logic in that specific experiment.
-The key metric is the **Flipkart gap**, which shows a ~15-18% F1-score drop across all models.)*
+*(Note: The negative drop of Amazon indicates the test set was less challenging than the validation set, which in that particular test was probably because of the oversampling and splitting logic.
+The most essential measure is the Flipkart gap that indicates a decrease in F1-score by about 15-18% in all models.)*

 ---